-In March 2011 I witnessed the worst environmental disaster of my life.
-I was serving as a lecturer aboard the Silversea line expedition ship, Prince Albert II, in the middle of the South Atlantic when we were asked to rescue 10 crew members from a Maltese freighter that had somehow managed to run aground at Nightingale Island, part of what is considered the most remote inhabited island group in the world, Tristan da Cunha.
+While on an expedition in the South Atlantic from the tip of South America to the tip of South Africa, marine scientist Dr. David E. Guggenheim witnessed – and filmed – the worst environmental disaster of his life.
+En route to a little-known cluster of islands, his ship received a distress call, requesting assistance in rescuing the crew from a Maltese freighter that had somehow managed to run aground at Nightingale Island, part of what is considered the most remote inhabited island group in the world, Tristan da Cunha.

 Disaster at Nightingale:

 A film by David E. Guggenheim

 See the Trailer:

 - October 15-20, 2013: 4th Annual New York Wildlife Conservation Film Festival (New York, NY)

 - October 19-26, 2013: Cine’Eco – International Environmental Film Festival of Serra da Estrela (Seia, Portugal)

 - November 1-3, 2013: 5th Artisan Festival International – World Peace Initiative (Hamptons, NY)